Locksmith price guide — comparing cheap vs quality lock services

 ANSI Grade 3

 Light residential duty.
 Rated for 100,000 cycles.
 Minimal security resistance.
 Fails the same impact test Grade 1 withstands.
-Common in bargain-bin locksmith quotes and often the hardware used when a price looks too good to be true.
+Common in bargain-bin locksmith quotes and often the hardware used when a price looks unusually low.

 Avoid: Front or exterior doors